Comprehensive Family Law

 Five children – 40%

-• For households with six or more children, the percentage remains at least the same as that for five children.
+Six children or more – At least the same as the amount for five children - For households with six or more children, the percentage remains at least the same as that for five children.
 This structured approach acknowledges the varying demands associated with raising different numbers of children and strives to ensure that child support is commensurate with the family’s circumstances.

 It’s important to note that child support responsibilities may cease under specific circumstances, unless otherwise stipulated in a written agreement.
 Such situations include the child’s marriage, attainment of legal adulthood, removal of disabilities, enlistment in the armed forces, or an order terminating the parent-child relationship due to genetic testing results.
 These factors underscore the dynamic nature of child support obligations and highlight the necessity of legally defined agreements to guide this aspect of post-divorce life.